dimyG/jekyll-theme-chirpy/tabs/about.md

 - I would love to work with
 serverless, fastAPI, mongodb, kafka, celery, elasticsearch, kubernetes, terraform, prometheus, grafana, typescript.

-The best way to contact me is via email or on [twitter](https://twitter.com/DimiGeorgoulas).

 Thanks for coming by.

 Have a nice day!